Prime Minister of the Philippines: Powers and duties

-In Section 16, it was also mentioned that all powers previously vested by the 1935 Constitution of the Philippines to the President of the Republic shall be transferred to the Prime Minister unless the National Assembly provides those.
-This includes the power of the Prime Minister to sign and create treaties and foreign agreements as well as appointment of ambassadors and consuls with the permission of the Commission on Appointments.
+In Section 16, it was also mentioned that all powers previously vested by the 1935 Constitution of the Philippines to the president of the republic shall be transferred to the prime minister unless the National Assembly provides those.
+This includes the power of the prime minister to sign and create treaties and foreign agreements as well as appointment of ambassadors and consuls with the permission of the Commission on Appointments.

-However, upon the amendments to the 1973 Constitution in 1981, which created a so-called modified parliamentary form of government, which has some sorts of semi-presidentialism, to be patterned after that in Peru, most of the executive powers held by the Prime Minister were restored to the President, who would be directly elected by the people and has complete control over the ministries as chief executive, the one that would determine the national and foreign policies of the country and who commands the armed forces.
-The President retains the right to issue decrees with the force of law at any time pursuant to Amendment No. 6 to the said Constitution, ratified in 1976.
+However, upon the amendments to the 1973 Constitution in 1981, which created a so-called modified parliamentary form of government, which has some sorts of semi-presidentialism, to be patterned after that in Peru, most of the executive powers held by the prime minister were restored to the president, who would be directly elected by the people and has complete control over the ministries as chief executive, the one that would determine the national and foreign policies of the country and who commands the armed forces.
+The president retains the right to issue decrees with the force of law at any time pursuant to Amendment No. 6 to the said Constitution, ratified in 1976.
 The prime minister was still retained as the head of the Cabinet, but his power was relegated to supervising the ministries.
-He or she will be elected by the majority of all the members of the Batasang Pambansa, then the country's unicameral parliamentary legislature, upon nomination of the President.
-The prime minister is responsible, alongside the Cabinet, before the Batasang Pambansa for a program of government that has to be approved first by the President.
+The prime minister will be elected by the majority of all the members of the Batasang Pambansa, upon nomination of the president.
+The prime minister is responsible, alongside the Cabinet, before the Batasang Pambansa for a program of government that has to be approved first by the president.

-Under Executive Order No. 708 issued on July 27, 1981, the powers of The prime minister were expanded, especially in relation to supervising such ministries.
-The prime minister was mandated to take charge and management of the day-to-day and details of administration of the government, to coordinate the activities of the ministries and to act on all matters delegated by the President without indicating the sentence, "By the Authority of the President."
-And in 1984, the Prime Minister was mandated also to head a Cabinet Standing Committee created to assist the President in his functions, whenever he may prescribe and as chairman of the committee, he was made as its executive officer to carry out its decisions and actions.
+Under Executive Order No. 708 issued on July 27, 1981, the powers of the prime minister were expanded, especially in relation to supervising such ministries.
+The prime minister was mandated to take charge and management of the day-to-day and details of administration of the government, to coordinate the activities of the ministries and to act on all matters delegated by the president without indicating the sentence, "By the Authority of the President."
+In 1984, the prime minister was also mandated to head a Cabinet Standing Committee created to assist the president in his functions, whenever he may prescribe and as chairman of the committee, he was made as its executive officer to carry out its decisions and actions.

+Insignia

+The prime minister's official seal, used in ministerial reports and displayed in the office, features a white equilateral triangle with stylized Baybayin characters (possibly denoting the initial syllables of the title in Filipino: Punong Ministro; the Baybayin letters in surviving photographic evidence show "pi" and "mi" characters instead of "pu", however), surrounded by radiating rays and three white five-pointed stars, all within a blue circle.
+This is enclosed by a white ring bearing the words SEAL OF THE PRIME MINISTER at the top and PHILIPPINES at the bottom, all within a Philippine sun colored blue, set inside a yellow circle.
+The prime minister's flag consists of the seal in a yellow field.